BenBoonya/android-pet-carer/README.md

 My name is Boonya Kipitak, responsible for developing the Android application for the team.
 I'm an Android developer and Machine learning enthusiast based in Thailand.
 I have been working with Android development in the professional environment for more than four years.
-Here are links to the google play store of the apps that I have taken part in from the ground up.
+Here are links to the google play store of some of the apps that I have taken part in from the ground up.

 - <https://play.google.com/store/apps/details?id=com.minor.pizzacompany>
 - <https://play.google.com/store/apps/details?id=com.minorfoodgroup.one1112.one>